SebastianLester/HelloWPF/README.md

 ## Description

-`HelloWpf` is a starter WPF application showcasing:
+`HelloWPF` is a starter WPF application showcasing:

 * A simple XAML-defined UI
 * Event handling in code-behind